Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 • Examination steps

-• Analyst name
+• Analyst details

 6. Court Presentation and Final Disposal